openfaas/openfaas.github.io/_posts/2020-02-27-ofc-private-cloud.md

 > Note: If you don't want to use TLS, you can specify `--insecure` to use HTTP URLs

-After running this command you will be redirected to GitHub, where a GitHub app will be created for you, and then YAML will be printed out which you can save into your overrides file `ofc.example.com.yaml`.
+After running this command you will be redirected to GitHub, where a GitHub app will be created for you, and then YAML will be printed out on the terminal which you can save into your overrides file `ofc.example.com.yaml`.

 ```yaml
 secrets: